pirataspinhal/algorithms/PULL_REQUEST_TEMPLATE.md

+### Category

+**EDIT ME** How would you categorize your contribution?
+(Graph search, greedy algorithm, dynamic programming, machine learning algorithm, etc...
+Feel free to classify your code as you see fit.)

-# Description
+### Description

-Please include a small description of your algorithm/data structure and add reference to the Hacktoberfest issue (#66)
+**EDIT ME** Please include a small description of your algorithm.
+Any context you provide will help us review your code faster and more easily.

+---

+:beers: Hacktoberfest (#66)